 Unbundling has the potential to benefit lawyers, their clients and the courts.
 Through unbundling, lawyers have the opportunity to obtain clients who would otherwise represent themselves; lawyers reach an untapped market and generate additional income.
 Unbundled legal services increase collectibles and reduce the risk of malpractice.
 Clients benefit from the legal expertise of lawyers, while paying only for those services that they most need.
 Courts also stand to benefit from unbundling: unbundling clients are often better prepared for court, saving staff time and resources compared to those who self represent with no assistance from a lawyer.

 Is unbundling ethical?

 ABA Model Rule 1.2(c) governs unbundling.
 It states, “A lawyer may limit the scope of the representation if the limitation is reasonable under the circumstances and the client gives informed consent.”
 To date, 41 states have adopted the Model Rule or a substantively similar rule.
 Nearly twenty states have adopted rules that provide additional guidance on unbundling, addressing issues related to ghostwriting, communications with opposing parties and their counsel, limited appearances and service.
-This link provides a list of which states have adopted Model Rule 1.2(c), or have rules that provide additional guidance, Unbundled services are not a short-cut or second-class services.
+The ABA's Unbundling Resource Center provides a list of which states have adopted Model Rule 1.2(c), or have rules that provide additional guidance.
+Unbundled services are not a short-cut or second-class services.
 Lawyers who unbundle must provide competent representation, and must follow all other ethical and procedural rules in their jurisdiction.